Guide to Keycap Types: Materials, Profiles, and More

 Durability

-Wear out and lose texture faster
+Prone to wear and lose texture faster

-Durable and resistant to wear and shine over time
+Resistant to wear and shine over time

 Texture and Feel

-Smoother texture and a slightly glossy or shiny appearance
+Slightly glossy or shiny appearance

 Slicker feel

-Rougher texture and a more matte finish
+Rougher texture and more matte finish

 Cost